Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: Dynamic/measurement models for tree trajectories

 \section{Dynamic/measurement models for tree trajectories}

-In this section, we write the single-tree trajectory dynamic and measurement models that arise from the single target models in Section \ref{subsec:Models_targets} for computing the posterior density on the set of all tree trajectories.
+In this section, we write the single tree trajectory dynamic and measurement models that arise from the single target models in Section \ref{subsec:Models_targets} for computing the posterior density on the set of all tree trajectories.